 Hello!
 Are you interested in starting a dog treat bakery business?
 Well, good news, this article will tell you what you need to know.
 Plus, you can sign up for this free training workshop that will teach you how to start your own side hustle baking and selling dog treats.

-Hi!
-My name is Kristin Larsen, and I run Believe in a Budget, a blog about personal finance and my experience with various side hustles.
-(It feels like I’ve tried them all over the years!)
+I also run Believe in a Budget, a blog about personal finance and my experience with various side hustles.
+It feels like I’ve tried them all over the years!

 As I’ve written about before here on Making Sense of Cents, my favorite online side hustle is working as a Pinterest virtual assistant.
 Managing Pinterest accounts is a great way to earn an income entirely online.